Close

 • Enlargement of the spleen and liver

-• Mild flu – may not be noticeable during pregnancy, but can have drastic effect on the baby
+• Mild flu – may not be noticeable during pregnancy, but can have a drastic effect on the baby

 Signs and Symptoms of TORCH Infections When Pregnant